WPKN Archives Archive Feed: cultureArchived radio content

 <p>During the second half we catch up with artist and curator <strong>David Borawski</strong>, about his plethora of projects including showing his work in the forthcoming exhibitions: <em><strong>Present Danger </strong></em>at <strong>Marymount Manhattan College</strong> in New York,<strong><em> Equators,</em></strong> a collaborative art project at the <strong>Housatonic Museum</strong> in Bridgeport, and the forthcoming <em><strong>Mincing Words: The Tactile Language of Unrest</strong></em>, at <strong>The Institute Library</strong>, New Haven.</p>

 <p>David's conceptually driven installations reflect upon iconic cultural and societal events that have influenced major shifts in our collective consciousness, but which now we may be near the point of forgetting.
 His immersive works use text, video and mixed media - including found objects - to invoke such charged historic moments as the Black Panther trials in New Haven.
 He has spoken of past events as being "uncanny precursors to present-day realities", a sentiment which permeates his work.
-David is also busy organizing exhibitions of other artist's work including <em><strong>Any World That I'm Welcome To</strong></em>, up now at <strong>Dehn Gallery at MCC on Main</strong> in Manchester, Ct., and<em> Lost and Found</em>, which just closed at <strong>Real Art Ways </strong>in Hartford, Ct.</p>http://archives.wpkn.org/http://archives.wpkn.org/bookmarks/listen/175752Sat, 25 Feb 2017 10:59:35 GMTLive Culture with Martha Willette Lewis--Episode 22
+David is also busy organizing exhibitions of other artist's work including <em><strong>Any World That I'm Welcome To</strong></em>, up now at <strong>Dehn Gallery at MCC on Main</strong> in Manchester, Ct., and<em> Lost and Found</em>, which just closed at <strong>Real Art Ways </strong>in Hartford, Ct.</p>https://archives.wpkn.org/https://archives.wpkn.org/bookmarks/listen/175752Sat, 25 Feb 2017 10:59:35 GMTLive Culture with Martha Willette Lewis--Episode 22

 <p>What Are We Gonna Do Now?<br />